01 of 04

 First, assemble your tools and ingredients:

-- Water – Plain tap water is fine, or use bottled water if your tap water is heavily contaminated.
-Distilled water is ideal if you cannot use tap water - no need for expensive bottled water brands.
+- Water: Plain tap water is fine, or use bottled water if your tap water is heavily contaminated with strong tastes or odors.
+Distilled water is ideal if you cannot use tap water, but there is no need for expensive bottled water brands.

-- Sugar – Use only white table sugar, not substitutes or artificial... sweeteners.
-Do not use honey, molasses, agave nectar or other sugar substitutes, as hummingbirds cannot digest them properly.
+- Sugar: Use only white table sugar,... not substitutes or artificial sweeteners.
+Do not use honey, molasses, agave nectar, or other sugar substitutes, as hummingbirds cannot digest them properly.
+Similarly, avoid any calorie-free sweeteners, since they do not offer any nutritional value to the birds.

-- Pan – A clean metal (stainless steal) pan without a cracked lining that could have contaminants is best.
-Do not use nonstick pans or other lined or coated pans if they can be voided.
+- Pan: A clean metal (stainless steel) pan is best.
+Lined pans that may have scratches or cracks could accidentally contaminate nectar, so do not use nonstick pans or other lined or coated pans if they can be avoided.

-- Spoon – Choose a clean, non-contaminated spoon for stirring.
-Metal, wooden or nylon spoons can all be used, so long as they are clean.
-You can also use a blunt butter knife instead, as it will be needed only for stirring, not for scooping.
+- Spoon: Choose a clean, non-contaminated spoon for stirring.
+Metal, wooden, or nylon spoons can all be used, so long as they are clean.
+You can also use a blunt butter knife or even a fork instead, as it will be needed only for stirring, not for scooping.

-The ideal hummingbird nectar recipe is four parts water to one part sugar, and you can make as much or as little nectar as you need with those proportions.
-Some birders prefer to make large nectar batches and store extra nectar, while others prefer to make only enough nectar that is needed for each refill - the choice is yours.Continue to 2 of 4 below.
+The ideal hummingbird nectar recipe is four parts water to one part sugar, and you can make as much or as little nectar as you need with those same proportions.
+Some birders prefer to make large nectar batches and store extra nectar, while others prefer to make only enough nectar that is needed for each refill.Continue to 2 of 4 below.

 02 of 04